Share

 - Clear away any obstacles.
 For the safety of the patient and the carer, make sure the area is clear of any obstacles that could impact the use of the hoist.
 Be sure there’s enough room to lift and move the patient.

-- Check the hoist.
-Before using the hoist, make sure everything is working properly and in good working order.
-We recommend doing maintenance on your hoist at least once every six months to ensure the safety of your patient.
+- Check the hoist and sling.
+Before using the hoist, ensure everything is working properly and in good order.
+This includes checking the sling for rips, tears and other visible signs of wear and tear.
+We recommend maintaining your hoist at least once every six months to ensure patient safety.

 - Help the patient into the sling.
 If the patient is on a bed, carefully help the patient to roll over onto their side -- we recommend having two carers available to help slide the sling under the patient’s back and then roll back over.
 You will then need to repeat the process on the other side to ensure the sling is lined up properly.

 - Attach the sling to the hoist.
-Once the patient is ready to be lifted, prepare the hoist so it’s ready for the sling to be attached.
-Before lifting the patient, double-check that the attachments are properly fitted and secure.
+Once the patient is ready to be lifted, prepare the hoist so the sling can be securely attached.
+Before lifting the patient, double-check that the attachments are correctly fitted and secure.
+Leg straps also often need to be crossed for safety.

 - Begin lifting the patient.
 Gently lift the patient until they are hovering over the surface e.g. the floor or the bed.
 Ensure the patient has been lifted high enough so their feet don’t drag along the surface.
 You can then move the patient.